aDR300684/CryptoNewsSentiment/README.md

 These findings have been crucial in understanding the dataset's nuances and will guide our subsequent model development.

+## Feature Engineering

+In this phase, we applied feature engineering to the combined dataset, which includes both training and validation sets.
+Our focus was on enhancing the dataset's ability to represent sentiments in cryptocurrency news articles accurately.
+We implemented the following steps:

+1. **Text Preprocessing and Feature Extraction**:
+   - **Tokenization**: Converted the articles into individual words or tokens for consistency.
+   - **TF-IDF Vectorization**: Transformed text data into numerical format, highlighting word importance.
+   - **Word Embeddings (Word2Vec)**: Employed Word2Vec to capture deeper semantic meanings of words.
+   - **Sentiment-Specific Keywords**: Identified and extracted words associated with positive, neutral, and negative sentiments to enhance our analysis.

+2. **N-grams Analysis and Polarity Scores**:
+   - (Details to be added later)

 ## Usage

-Run the Jupyter Notebook `ML_CryptoNews.ipynb` to follow our EDA steps and view the visualizations and analyses conducted.
+Run the Jupyter Notebook `ML_CryptoNews.ipynb` to follow our EDA steps and view the visualizations, analyses, and feature engineering conducted.

 ## Model Development